theguitxo/dammings/README.md

 This is an app that show information about the water dammed in Catalonia's damms.

-It's made with Angular (version 17).
+It's made with Angular (version 18) with standalone components (updated from Angular v17 with modules).
 The data are managed by a own service and the graphs are generated with SVG graphics.

 The data of the dammings are provided by the Generalitat de Catalunya.
 More info in this url: